 It is expected that full project documentation will not fit into the 20-page report, thus you will need to choose your material and craft your report carefully.
 It would be good to include evidence of project progress such as graphs or analyses of repository activity, growth of user story base, project velocity graphs over iterations, and other such data analysis that shows project progress throughout its timeline and equitable team participation.

 Each submitted report will be evaluated by at least 2 members of the SCORE Program Committee.
 The evaluation will be based on standard quality criteria for software development.

 From the report evaluations, a select number of teams will be asked to submit final, full deliverables before the 1 March 2021 deadline.
 There is no fixed cutoff on the number of teams selected; rather, it will depend on the number of high-quality submissions that are received.

-The final deliverable must include a fully functioning project.
+The final deliverable requires you to update your final report and upload it again to EasyChair – updating the previous submission.
+The final report must include a new section titled "Demo” with a link to access the source code and a link to the Demo to show a fully functioning project.
 For web applications, it is sufficient to provide an URL pointing to a publicly accessible server where the project has been fully deployed.
 For other types of projects, we recommend providing a fully functioning project installation in a self-contained Docker container or VirtualBox virtual machine (VM) image.
 The project documentation should include instructions on how to install and run the application.
 For projects that involve mobile or other special platforms, for example, the virtual machine can be based on a simulator of the platform running the developed application.
 Other alternatives are welcome as long as they make the life of Program Committee members easy when it comes to installing and running the projects.

 Regardless of the choice, teams are encouraged, wherever possible, to use non-commercial platforms for their installation.
 If a project depends on commercial software, it must be properly licensed.